 QS062C Managing Customer Expectations (Partnerships for Quality) 10 class hrs/1 cr.

 Guides participants through an examination of who their customers are, how to serve them, what value is, and how it evolves.
-Offered as needed.

 QS062D Continuous Process Improvement (Partnerships for Quality)